Clinical Outcomes and Quality of Life Measures in Patients Treated for Thoracoabdominal Aortic Aneurysms with Fenestrated and Branched Stent Grafts

-The purpose of this study is to evaluate clinical outcomes and quality of life measures in a consecutive cohort of patients treated by endovascular aortic repair of thoracoabdominal aortic aneurysms (types I to IV) using a Zenith t-Branch or a customized physician-specified stent-graft with a combination of fenestrations and/or branches.
+The purpose of this study is to gather safety and effectiveness of the Zenith t-Branch and customized physician-specified stent-graft with a combination of fenestrations and/or branches to repair the aneurysm.

 General Inclusion Criteria: